lucasheight/SonnenChargeHq-Adapter/readme.md

 ## Docker

-If you want to run a docker container, then, you can use the [publish.sh](./service/publish.sh) script to create a linux build/docker image.
+If you want to run a docker container, then, you can use the [publish.sh](./service/publish.sh) scripts to create a linux build/docker images.

 ### Exporting the docker image